Pricing/Shipping Changes

 We also encourage you to join the email list to get our flash sales with the best savings.

 We hope this explains the situation better.
-There are numerous coffee articles out there presently discussing the rising coffee prices if you care to take a stroll down that lane with your free time.
+There are numerous coffee articles out there presently discussing the rising coffee prices and tariffs if you care to take a stroll down that lane with your free time.

 be well,